Loan-to-value (LTV) guide

 LTV and moving house

-However, if the property market is unstable it is worth considering if moving house one or two years later might make better financial sense.
-Although not ideal, this is to ensure you get the lowest LTV possible, saving yourself some money in the long run.
+However, if the property market is unstable, it is worth considering if delaying a house move might make better financial sense.
+Although not ideal, this ensures you get the lowest LTV possible, saving you some money in the long run.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.